jsa2/EAST/readme.md

 ### Composite

-Composite controls combines two or more control results from pipeline, in order form one, or more new controls.
-Using composites solves two use cases at least
+Composite controls combines two or more control results from pipeline, in order to form one, or more new controls.
+Using composites solves two use cases for EAST
 1. You cant guarantee an order of control results being returned in the pipeline
 2. You need to return more than one control result from single check